konveyor/enhancements/enhancements/crane-2.0/tekton-ui-integration/README.md

     name: guestbook-migration
 ```

-#### State Migration
+#### Application and State Migration

-As an application owner, I want to migrate the state of my application from a
+As an application owner, I want to migrate my application with state from a
 source to destination cluster.

+Through completion of the wizard, the UI will store source and destination
-For this example, we'll assume that the user's cluster API Server URL and Token
+cluster's API Server URL and Token in secrets named `source-cluster-1234` and
-have been stored in a secret named `source-cluster-creds` and the user wishes to
-migrate the state from namespace `guestbook` where two PVCs exist and are
+`destination-cluster-1234` respectively and the `guestbook` namespace where
-selected for migration: `redis-data01` and `redis-data02`.
+two PVCs exist and are selected for migration named `redis-data01` and
+`redis-data02`.

+For this use case, the UI will generate two Pipelines and PipelineRuns:

+* State Transfer
+* Application and Migration

+##### State Transfer Pipeline and PipelineRun

+This Pipeline and PipelineRun is responsible for migrating the state of the
+application from the source to destination cluster.
+It's important to note that
+these don't quiesce the application before transferring state which makes it
+suitable for running to limit how long a State and Application Migration will
+take.

 The generated Pipeline: